 We are pleased that the Portfolio delivered a solid return over the fourth quarter, with most major asset classes posting positive returns over the quarter.
+We remain comfortable with the positioning of the Portfolio, both from an asset allocation and a manager selection perspective.
 The Portfolio continues to be allocated to a diverse range of attractively priced local and global asset classes.
-We are confident that it will be able to deliver on its investment objective over the long term.
+We are confident that it will be able to deliver on its objective over the long term.